Differentiable Augmentation for Data-Efficient GAN Training: Related Work

 \myparagraph{Regularization for GANs.} GAN training often requires additional regularization as they are highly unstable.
 To stabilize the training dynamics, researchers have proposed several techniques including the instance noise~\cite{sonderby2016noise}, Jensen-Shannon regularization~\cite{roth2017JSR}, gradient penalties~\cite{gulrajani2017WGANGP,mescheder2018R1}, spectral normalization~\cite{miyato2018SN}, adversarial defense regularization~\cite{zhou2018fool}, and consistency regularization~\cite{zhang2020CR}.
 All of these regularization techniques implicitly or explicitly penalize sudden changes in the discriminator's output within a local region of the input.
 In this paper, we provide a different perspective, data augmentation, and we encourage the discriminator to perform well under different types of augmentation.
 In \refsec{expr}, we show that our method is complementary to the regularization techniques in practice.

 \myparagraph{Data Augmentation.} Many deep learning models adopt label-preserving transformations to reduce overfitting: \eg, color jittering~\cite{krizhevsky2012imagenet}, region masking~\cite{devries2017Cutout}, flipping, rotation, cropping~\cite{wan2013regularization,krizhevsky2012imagenet}, data mixing~\cite{zhang2018mixup}, and local and affine distortion~\cite{simard2003best}.
 Recently, AutoML~\cite{stanley2002evolving,zoph2017neural} has been used to explore adaptive augmentation policies for a given dataset and task~\cite{cubuk2019autoaugment,lim2019fast,cubuk2019randaugment}.
 However, applying data augmentation to generative models, such as GANs, remains an open question.
 Different from the classifier training where the label is invariant to transformations of the input, the goal of generative models is to learn the data distribution itself.
 Directly applying augmentation would inevitably alter the distribution.
 We present a simple strategy to circumvent the above concern.
+Concurrent with our work, several methods~\cite{karras2020ADA,zhao2020image,tran2020towards} independently proposed data augmentation for training GANs.
+We urge the readers to check out their work for more details.